-Two policies affecting the evaluation and employment of Boise State University professors and faculty are currently under revision by a committee composed of students and faculty members.
+Two policies affecting the evaluation and employment of Boise State University professors and faculty were revised during the end of the spring 2022 semester by a committee composed of students and faculty members.

-The newly revised Policy 4300, better known as the Student Evaluation of Faculty Policy, along with a brand new Assessment of Faculty Teaching Policy would impact the way student feedback is used by the university in making decisions.
+The newly revised Policy 4300, better known as the Student Evaluation of Faculty Policy, along with a brand new Assessment of Faculty Teaching Policy will change the way student feedback is used by the university in making decisions.

-“It became pretty clear that part of the [problem] was that they couldn’t agree on what the purpose of course evaluations were and how to evaluate faculty,” said Michelle Payne.
+“It became pretty clear that part of the [problem] was that they couldn’t agree on what the purpose of course evaluations were and how to evaluate faculty,” Michelle Payne said.
 “So the group decided to develop a policy that described what it is or how it is that faculty should be evaluated as teachers.”

 Payne is the assistant provost for Academic Leadership Faculty Affairs at Boise State and chairs both teaching evaluation committees.